didx-xyz/aries-cloudapi-apim/README.md

 6) Remove sensitive data from response e.g access tokens (response-transformer plugin)

 # Setup Kong + Konga using Docker compose
-This repository was oringially forked from [here](https://github.com/vousmeevoyez/kong-konga-example) so many thanks to the author!
+This repository was originally forked from [here](https://github.com/vousmeevoyez/kong-konga-example) so many thanks to the author!
-Checkout the oringinal article [here](https://dev.to/vousmeevoyez/setup-kong-konga-part-2-dan)
+Checkout the original article [here](https://dev.to/vousmeevoyez/setup-kong-konga-part-2-dan)

 # Configuration
 ## Setup Kong LoopBack